MichelDas/message_me/README.md

 * Ruby version : 5.2.4

+* Front End : is built with Semantic UI

 * How to run the test suite:
   Just go to the folder with command line and run the rails server and then you can preview from http://localhost:3000/